The CP Indexing Framework

 2. Synonym relevance

-This avoids random blog-style noise and keeps results targeted and clean.
+βœ… This avoids random blog-style results and keeps search output targeted, relevant, and clean.

 Leave a Reply